AnthropologieBiblique/Unbound2md/Bibles/VG/Acts of the Apostles/VG Ac 2.md

 ---
+aliases :
+- Acts of the Apostles 2
+- Actes 2
-aliases : Ac 2
+- Ac 2
+- Acts of the Apostles 2
 tags : Bible/Ac/2
 ---

-# Chapitre 2
+# Acts of the Apostles 2

 ###### 1
 Et cum complerentur dies Pentecostes, erant omnes pariter in eodem loco :